A theorem of Retakh for exact $\infty$-categories and higher extension functors: Extriangulated homotopy categories and higher extensions

-A realization restricts to a map from~$\mathbf{E}(B,A)$ to a subset of the set of equivalence classes of the form~$[A\to E\to B]$.
-Since~$\mathbf{E}(B,A)$ is an abelian group, this map gives a group structure to this subset.
-Moreover, an additive realization gives rise to a group structure that behaves similarly to Yoneda Ext-groups in exact categories.
+A realisation restricts to a map from~$\mathbf{E}(b,a)$ to a subset of the set of equivalence classes of the form~$[a\to e\to b]$.
+Since~$\mathbf{E}(b,a)$ is an abelian group, this map transports a group structure to this subset.
+Moreover, an additive realisation gives rise to a group structure that behaves similarly to Yoneda Ext-groups in exact categories.